Your hair is cashmere; why wash it like it was cotton?

 Handle with care Be attentive to the tools and amount of force you use when washing your hair...

 Combs with teeth that are missing, too close together, or with seams (ridges on the side of each tooth; check for these carefully before using them in your hair) can cut your hair.
 Brushes with bobbles at the ends can trap the tips of your hair, breaking them off.
 And fingernails that aren't filed smooth can snag the hair, causing breakage.

 While the optimal time to detangle your hair is when it's freshly washed, loaded with slippery, rich conditioner, as the hair is more flexible, damage is still possible.
 To avoid it, detangle your hair in sections, working your way slowly up from the tips to the roots, making sure each tangle is fully removed before you progress higher up the hair shaft.
 Once a section is completed, secure it well before moving onto the next.

 Airdry where possible Blow dryers can yield sleek results when you use your hair's intrinsic versatility to create straight styles, but delicate curls benefit from a break from heat.

-Use gentle cleansers You wouldn't wash your finest cashmere in washing up liquid so clear of harsh lauryl sulfate shampoos for your hair as these use the same main ingredient in their formulations as that of your standard bottle of dishwashing liquid.
+Use gentle cleansers You wouldn't wash your finest cashmere in washing up liquid so steer clear of harsh lauryl sulfate shampoos for your hair.
+These shampoos use the same main ingredient in their formulations as that of your standard bottle of dishwashing liquid.